I taught Math through Kung-Fu: How Dyslexia made me a better teacher

 So by the age of 16, when I got a hang of my studies, my upward curve began.
 After performing pretty well in a highly ranked college for undergrad, I undertook my biggest challenge.
 I was selected to be a part of the Teach for India (TFI) Fellowship Program.I was assigned 29 students from Grade 3 ranging from 7-13 years of which 22 were girls and 7 boys.
 The school I was in was a lower income private school in a community called Seelampur in North-East Delhi.
 My kids had varied learning abilities and grasping skills and as their teacher it was job and responsibility to tap each of their potentials at any cost.

-It was clear that I would have to differentiate my lessons so that the higher level students didn’t progress slowly and 255755_10150195395058227_2900314_nat the same time the academically weaker students did not suffer.
+It was clear that I would have to differentiate my lessons so that the higher level students didn’t progress slowly and at the same time the academically weaker students did not suffer.
 I planned my lessons in a way that all the students grew at the same time.
 My co-fellows in school and the organization along with my Program Manager were of immense help here.

 My history with Dyslexia came in handy here as I was highly sensitive towards the needs of my students.
 I tried to understand each lesson as a “dyslexic”.
 I used each method I had been through myself - visual aids, kinesthetic activities etc.